Discretion Does Not Mean Unlimited Power

 A person other than a settlor who is a beneficiary and trustee of a trust that confers on the trustee a power to make discretionary distributions to or for the trustee's personal benefit may exercise the power only in accordance with an ascertainable standard relating to the trustee's individual health, education, support or maintenance.

-A.R.S. § 14-10814(B)(1)If every trustee's power is limited by these rules, the court can appoint a special fiduciary to exercise that power.
-These restrictions do not apply during any period a trust remains revocable, or to a marital trust that previously qualified for the estate tax marital deduction.
+A.R.S. § 14-10814(B)(1)If every trustee's power is limited by these rules, the court can appoint a special fiduciary to use that power.
+These limits do not apply while a trust stays revocable.
+They also do not apply to a marital trust that qualified for the estate tax marital deduction.